wenh06/numbda-webnews/README.md

 <!-- Provide a quick summary of what the model is/does. -->

-`numbda-webnews` is a news classification model fine-tuned from [roberta-base-finetuned-ifeng-chinese](https://huggingface.co/voidful/roberta-base-finetuned-ifeng-chinese) with a new dataset of approximately 40k news articles crawled from news websites in China.
+`numbda-webnews` is a news classification model fine-tuned from [roberta-base-finetuned-ifeng-chinese](https://huggingface.co/voidful/roberta-base-finetuned-ifeng-chinese) with a new dataset of approximately 40k news articles crawled from news websites in China, which is a sub-project of the [AI-Testing project](https://numbda.cs.tsinghua.edu.cn/AI-Testing/).

 The dataset contains (not limited to) the following 14 categories: